Brad Chartrand

 Brad Chartrand (born December 14, 1974) is a Canadian former ice hockey right winger who had a five-year career in the National Hockey League with the Los Angeles Kings between 1999 and 2004.
 He played in 215 regular season games, scoring 25 goals and assists for 50 points, picking up 122 penalty minutes.

 Chartrand was born in Winnipeg, Manitoba.
+Chartrand is the oldest of three siblings, and is oldest brother to Brazilian Jiu Jitsu Blue Belt M. Chartrand.